ardura/Actuate/README.md

 - Sampler with pitch shifting or resample stretching
 - Sampler supports single cycle waveforms for wavetable-like functions
 - Granulizer with ADSR and crossfading between grains
-- Any generator can do to any filter
+- Any generator can go to any filter
 - Samples can be saved into presets
 - Stereo width and ultra wide controls